 - Stock have died from nitrate poisoning after grazing on Capeweed growing on highly fertile soils.
 Milk from dairy cows feeding on the weed can have tainted milk.
 Horses and donkeys can have allergic skin reactions to the pollen encountered as they graze on the plant.

 - Capeweed is able to compete well with agricultural crops and can create problems in home gardens and lawns.
 The best ways to avoid Capeweed infestations are to keep pastures vigorous and healthy, to avoid practices that disturb the soil and leave bare patches, and to check for seedlings from early autumn onwards when they are easier to control.

 Similar Plants: Seedlings of Capeweed can be mistaken for other species such as storksbill (crowsfoot), bittercress, and mustards.
 However, the black centered daisy flowers are fairly unmistakable.

-For further information on Capeweed visit the Department of Primary Industry, Water and Environment, website.
+For further information on Capeweed visit the Department of Primary Industry, Parks, Water and Environment, website.

 - Integrated control (all year).
 To effectively control capeweed, several methods should be implemented under a long-term management plan.
 A combination of chemical and non-chemical control plus follow up should give best results.

 - Pasture management (all year).
 Establish tough competition such as subclover or perennial grasses.